changlinli/reinforcement-learning-alignment/README.md

 blank, for people to fill in themselves.
 This code was meant to paired alongside an in-person presentation introducing what's going on.

 You can see the full answers in `spoilers/`.
+Files in this repository that end in `_exercise` have `TODO`s which are meant to be filled in.

 ## The Setting